amannirala13/PhoneEditText-Android/README.md

 # PhoneEditText-Android

-PhoneEditText makes it easy for you to handeling country codes in Phone number fields of your android application.
+PhoneEditText makes it easy for you to hande country codes in Phone number fields of your android application.
 PhoneEditText identifies your country and sets its respective dial code automatically.

 ![](demo.gif)